Key takeaway

 The changes respond to the “cliff-edge” effect that occurs when firms grow beyond SME thresholds and face sudden increases in compliance obligations.
 Nearly 38,000 companies are expected to benefit, particularly those active in manufacturing, chemicals, and related value chains.

-New Support for Scaling Businesses
+New Support For Scaling Businesses

 Under existing rules, companies that exceed 249 employees lose access to SME-specific benefits and face full compliance under various EU regulations.
 This abrupt transition often discourages growth and innovation, especially among mid-sized firms in highly regulated sectors.